EclipseKnight/WGU-C196/README.md

+Written By Jonathan Paquin for WGU Course C196

 # 📱 Mobile Application Development - C196

 Welcome to the Student Scheduler and Progress Tracking Application, a mobile app designed for students to manage academic terms, courses, assessments, and instructor information all in one place.